 This is NOT a regular book club.
 K-5 students will learn about Black History from a certified secondary social science educator, and the various books we read together.
 They'll also be challenged with questions and text analyses that are aligned with Afrocentric principles (like the Africana Studies Framework), Common Core standards, as well as a deeper reflection of their identity and purpose.

-Children will be given the tools to build racial and cultural esteem, as well of the importance of working collectively to achieve our purpose as a community.
-Non-Black student will learn the tenants of effective allyship and strengthen their scope of diversity and creative critical thinking.
-Additionally, this course prepare students for middle and high school, and build their esteem and expand their career goals.
+Children will be given the tools needed to build racial and cultural esteem, as well as the importance of working collectively to achieve our purpose as a community.
+Non-Black students will learn the tenants of effective allyship and strengthen their scope of diversity and creative critical thinking.
+Additionally, this course prepares students for middle and high school, and expand their career aspirations.

-Tentative Spring Dates (2023):
+Tentative Fall Dates (2023):

-- January 8th, 22nd and 29th (none the 22nd) MAONO (vision) & KUJICHAGULIA (self-determination)
+- September 10th, 17th & 24th (none the 22nd) MAONO (vision) & KUJICHAGULIA (self-determination)

-- February 5th, 12th & 26th (none the 19th) UJAMAA (cooperative economics), KUUMBA (creativity) & NIA (purpose)
+- October 1st, (none the 8th for Indigenous Peoples Day & the 15th for travel), 22nd and 29th UJAMAA (cooperative economics), KUUMBA (creativity) & NIA (purpose)

-- March 5th, 12th & 19th (none the 26th) UJIMA (collective and responsibility)
+- November 5th & 19th (none the 12th for Veterans Day and the 26th for Family Day) UJIMA (collective and responsibility)